Successfully further educate digitally

 3. requires high technical knowledge.

-The following checklist gives you a quick impression of whether E-Learning or a classic in-person event is more suitable for your use case:
+The following checklist gives you a quick impression of whether E-Learning or a classic face-to-face event is more suitable for your application case:

 The applications of E-Learning are as diverse as the method itself.
-And that is exactly why E-Learning is so valuable for companies.
-It adapts to the needs of the company and the employees and brings with it various advantages.
-E-Learning is suitable not only for traditional digital training, it can also serve as a permanent companion in everyday work (for example, in the sense of Learning on Demand) or for onboarding new employees.
-The most popular variants of E-Learning for companies can be found in the following sections.
+And that is exactly why E-Learning is so meaningful for companies.
+It adapts to the needs of the company and the employees, bringing various advantages with it.
+E-Learning is not only suitable for classic digital education, it can also be used as a long-term companion in everyday work (for example, in the sense of Learning on Demand) or for onboarding new employees.
+The most popular forms of E-Learning for companies can be found in the following sections.

 Top 3 Examples of E-Learning Concepts in Companies

-The most common way to implement E-Learnings is probably the traditional online course.
-In most cases, the course is completed and takes place asynchronously.
-The course instructor creates learning content that he or she makes available on a special learning platform or a LMS for the participants, so that they can access the provided learning content at any time.
-An online course typically consists of ...
+The most common way to implement E-Learning is probably the classic online course.
+In most cases, the course is already completed and takes place asynchronously.
+The course leader creates learning content that he or she makes available on a special learning platform or an LMS for the participants, so that they can access the provided learning content at any time.
+An online course usually consists of ...

-1. a welcome from the course instructor in the form of a short video
+1. a welcome by the course leader in the form of a short video

 2. a rough outline of what to expect in the course